greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/inbound-marketing_1_1_1.md

 ---
-title: "Inbound Marketing"
+title: Inbound Marketing
 summary: Create tools and processes to continually improve the results of a prospective customers journey, and sharing results and insights with stakeholders throughout the company.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/inbound-marketing_1_1_1/
+description: ''
+linkTitle: Inbound Marketing
+type: docs
 ---

 ## Intro